yoavtzelnick/wifi-password/README.md

 # wifi-password

-> CLI utility to get wifi passowrd for Mac, Linux and Windows.
+> CLI utility to get wifi password for Mac, Linux and Windows.

 <br/>